dprabin25/SimTreeMaker/README.md

 If you use SimTreeMaker in your work, please cite:

-> Prabin Dawadi, Sayaka Miura.
-SLiM cancer evolution simulations and converting tree sequences into Newick phylogenies and visualizations.
-(2025).
+> Prabin Dawadi,...............(2026) SLiM cancer evolution simulations and converting tree sequences into Newick phylogenies and visualizations.
 Under Review.

 ## License